Skip to main content

 Elementary School Assessments

-- Smarter Balanced Assessments (SBA): English language arts (ELA) and math tests in grades 3–8 are required for federal and state accountability.
+• Smarter Balanced Assessments (SBA): English language arts (ELA) and math tests in grades 3–8 are required for federal and state accountability.
+This test is administered in the Spring, typically after Spring Break.

-- Washington Comprehensive Assessment of Science (WCAS): Science tests for 5th grade is required for federal and state accountability.
+• Washington Comprehensive Assessment of Science (WCAS): Science tests for 5th grade is required for federal and state accountability.
+This test is administered in the Spring, typically after Spring Break.

 Students in 2nd and 5th grade will take the Cognitive Abilities Test (CogAT) Screener